Kyle Flake Gave in Life and in Death

 His family and friends are finding some comfort in Kyle's last heroic act of love - giving the gift of life to others.
 While Kyle's journey on earth was cut short, his family has been told that Kyle can make a difference for up to 17 people.

-A gofundme account was setup initially to help with medical bills, which will now be used to help with funeral expenses.
+A gofundme account was setup initially to help with medical bills and will now be used to help with funeral expenses.

-RIP Kyle Flake
+RIP Kyle Michael Flake

 September 5, 1998 - May 3, 2017